kkensuke/myjb-en/_sources/pages/basic/zsh.md

 ## `.zshrc`

-`.zshrc` files are also easy to get messy, so divide them into files for each content and read them from other files.
+Contents in`.zshrc` are also easy to get messy, so divide them into files and import them in `.zshrc`.
 Here, we have prepared directories called `aliases` and `settings` in the same hierarchy as `.zshrc`, and put the files to be read in them.

 ```bash
 [[ -f $ZDOTDIR/settings/prompt.sh ]]  && . $ZDOTDIR/settings/prompt.sh